-"Take a census of the entire assembly of the Children of Israel..."
+"Take a census of the entire assembly of the Children of Israel, according to their families..."
 (1:2)

 The essence of our belief and pure faith in Hashem is derived from our holy forefathers.
 The Torah and the mitzvos reveal the inner essence of faith.